petatemarvin26/react-webpack/README.md

 #### Step 5:

-Lets clean up!, uninstall the `tsconfig-paths-webpack-plugin` and remove all related implementation to this library, dont forget `typescript` as well
+Lets clean up!, uninstall the `tsconfig-paths-webpack-plugin`, `fork-ts-clear-webpack-plugin`,`typescript` and remove all related in typescript configuration

 #### Step 6: